darkfrostx-cmd/neuropharm-sim-lab/docs/roadmap.md

 ### Dependencies & Notes
 - Confirm licensing of Semantic Scholar data for redistribution.
 - Provide sample notebooks demonstrating the assembly pipeline for contributors.
+- The repository now includes a dependency-matcher-based extractor and INDRA-lite assembly stage behind optional scispaCy models; see the README for installation guidance and fallback behaviour.

 ## Workstream 2 – Expanded Atlas and Geometry Support
 ### Objectives